Azure/AppService/_posts/2021-9-16-App-Service-Restarts.md

 Most of the configuration changes trigger some sort of restart.
 It is important to be aware that any config changes in sections such as the ones listed below can trigger a restart, so it is recommended to plan accordingly before any change.

--Configuration (general settings, application settings, default documents)
+- Configuration (general settings, application settings, default documents)

--Authentication/Authorization
+- Authentication/Authorization

--Application Insights – Any modification to the settings will cause an app restart
+- Application Insights – Any modification to the settings will cause an app restart

--Identity
+- Identity

--Backup Configuration
+- Backup Configuration

--Custom Domain Operations
+- Custom Domain Operations

--CORS Settings
+- CORS Settings

--TLS Settings
+- TLS Settings

--Networking Features
+- Networking Features

--App Service Logs
+- App Service Logs